ufclas/syllabus-manager/README.md

 The default administrator role has access to all settings.

 #### Syllabus Administrator
-- Can view/edit courses and upload documents.
+- Can view/edit all courses
+- Can view/edit all documents
 - Can view/edit all instructors, departments, semesters, and program levels
-- Can import or update courses
+- Can import or update courses from source

 #### Syllabus Department Admin
-- Can view/edit courses and upload documents.
+- Can view/edit courses based on department
+- Can view/edit PDF documents based on department

 ### Documents

+Only supports PDF documents.

 ### Reports/Notifications